-Here we will look at limited company contractors offering their services to an end-client, through a contract with a recruitment agency, in more detail.
-This article does not cover contractors providing services through an Umbrella Company.
+Here, we’ll look at limited company contractors offering their services to an end-client through a contract with a recruitment agency in more detail.
+This article doesn’t cover contractors providing services through an umbrella company.

-In other words, where a genuine business relationship exists, and the contractor is not under the direct supervision and control of the end client, individuals are excluded from the AWR.
+In other words, where a genuine business relationship exists, and the contractor isn’t under the direct supervision and control of the end-client, individuals are excluded from the AWR.

-Therefore, limited company contractors who are truly in business on their own account should be out of scope, although contractors are not automatically excluded just by virtue of working through a limited company.
+Limited company contractors who are truly in business on their own account should be out of scope, although contractors aren’t automatically excluded just by virtue of working through a limited company.

 The Department for Business, Innovation and Skills guidance gives the example of an IT contractor who supplies his services through a limited company:

 “An individual has set up his own limited company through which he provides IT services.
 He has a contract with a TWA and is supplied to work on a specific project with an anticipated duration of 12 months.
 The individual has no fixed working pattern and can determine how and when he performs the services; he can also send a substitute to perform the services at any time or payment is made on specific deliverable or on a fixed price and not simply on an hour, daily or weekly rate.
 However, he is subject to the hirer’s reasonable and lawful instructions.
 Given the absence of personal service and mutuality of obligation, the company is a client or customer of the individual, therefore the individual is out of scope.
 This must be a true reflection of the reality of the relationships between the parties involved and not simply a reflection of the contractual terms.”

 Recruitment Agency clauses

 Since the AWR was introduced in October 2011, Recruitment Agencies have been inserting clauses into contractual agreements that are related to the AWR and strengthen a contractor’s case for being seen as in business on their own account.
 Such clauses include (not verbatim):

 - “The contractor warrants that it operates on a business-to-business basis”